and514/DotDict/README.md

-# DotDict
+# dot_dict_config
-config like dictionary with a dot as a separator
+make config like dictionary with a dot as a separator